Performance & Quality Improvement

 Alternative Family Placement Youth Survey Results

-The highest average score was a 4.33 related to having goals that the youth are working on.
+The highest average score was 4.2 related to having enough to eat.

-The lowest average score was a 3.5 related to being able to make personal decisions.
+The lowest average score was a 3.5 related to being treated fairly based on race/cultural background.

 Independent Living Youth Survey Results

-The highest average score was a 4.5 in the areas of goals, communication and service planning.
+The highest average score was a 4.8 in the area of service plans to achieve goals.

-The lowest average score was a 3.5 in the area of program activities.
+The lowest average score was a 3.8 in the area of available recreational/group activities.

 Bridge Learning Center Parent Satisfaction Survey Results